Pixelssquad/ESP8266-OBS-REMOTE-START-STOP-RECORDING-BUTTON/README.md

 Install the library to "libraries" folder in your Arduino sketchbook folder.
 Update the host to match that of your OSB websocket server.

 ### Notes
-Inside of the WebSocketServer class there is a compiler directive to turn on support for the older "Hixie76" standard.
-If you don't need it, leave it off as it greatly increases the memory required.

-Because of limitations of the current Arduino platform (Uno at the time of this writing), this library does not support messages larger than 65535 characters.
-In addition, this library only supports single-frame text frames.
-It currently does not recognize continuation frames, binary frames, or ping/pong frames.
+This demo does not properly implement all features of communicating with the OBS Websocket server.
+Specifically, unique messages IDs are not generated as specified by the protocol.
+OBS successfully processes the commands, even without dynamically generated IDs.
+Because the example works without unique message IDs, I kept them static in the spirit of the simplest possible demo of ESP-8266 to OBS communication.

 ### Credits
-Thanks to Branden for his great library and the sample Websocket client exmple.
+Thanks to Branden for his great library and the sample Websocket client example.
 This code is just a specific OBS implementation of his more general websocket client code.